 By day, The Ian Potter Queen’s Hall functions as a reading room and house the Australian literature, chess and bridge collections.
-By night, it will transform into a special event space, taking full advantage of its historic setting.
+By night, it transforms into a special event space, taking full advantage of its historic setting.
+This incredible venue offers charm, rich history and class which is simply unmatched.

 Features of The Ian Potter Queen’s Hall include:

 - Ceiling skylights, letting natural light flood in

 - New staircase between the reading room and mezzanine revealing the original 1860s decorative paint scheme

 - A new lift from the foyer to the reading room and mezzanine level

 - A/V equipment, made available for day and evening use

 - Toilets accessible from the reading room